-This table sets out the explanation of Disclosable Pecuniary Interests as set out in the
+This table sets out the explanation of Disclosable Pecuniary Interests as set out in the Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012.

-Description Any employment, office, trade, profession or vocation carried on for profit or gain.
-Any payment or provision of any other financial benefit (other than from the council) made to the councillor during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a councillor, or towards his/her election expenses.
+Subject Description Employment, office, trade, Any employment, office, trade, profession or vocation profession or vocation carried on for profit or gain.
+Sponsorship Any payment or provision of any other financial benefit (other than from the council) made to the councillor during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a councillor, or towards his/her election expenses.
 This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
-Any contract made between the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the council Land and Property Any beneficial interest in land which is within the area of the council.
+Contracts Any contract made between the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the council- (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
+Land and Property Any beneficial interest in land which is within the area of the council.
 'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners (alone or jointly with another) a right to occupy or to receive income.
-Licenses Any licence (alone or jointly with others) to occupy land in the area of the council for a month or longer Corporate tenancies Any tenancy where (to the councillor's knowledge)- (a) the landlord is the council; and (b) the tenant is a body that the councillor, or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners is a partner of or a director of or has a beneficial interest in the securities of.
-Securities Any beneficial interest in securities of a body where- (a) that body (to the councillor's knowledge) has a place of business or land in the area of the council; and (b) either- (i) ) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the councillor, or his/ her spouse or civil partner or the person with whom the councillor is living as if they were

-spouses/civil partners have a beneficial

-interest exceeds one hundredth of the

-total issued share capital of that class.
+Licenses Any licence (alone or jointly with others) to occupy land in the area of the council for a month or longer 1 222 222 22 22 22 22 22 22 22 22 22 22

+(a) (b) his wit towledge)- 1) the landlord is the council; and 2) the tenant is a body that the councillor, or solver spouse or civil partner or the person ith whom the councillor is living as if they a d ere spouses/ civil partners is a partner of or director of or has a beneficial interest in the curities of. a b (a) kno lan (b) (i) sec hu cap (ii) tha sha his, civ the spo bei ny beneficial interest in securities of body where- 1) that body (to the councillor's nowledge) has a place of business or and in the area of the council; and 2) either- 3) the total nominal value of the curities exceeds £25,000 or one undredth of the total issued share ipital of that body; or 3) if the share capital of that body is of more an one class, the total nominal value of the ares of any one class in which the councillor, or so her spouse or will partner or the person with whom the councillor is living as if they were couses/civil partners have a conficial interest exceeds one undredth of the total issued share
-\ 'director' includes a member of the committee of management of an industrial and provident society.

-\ 'securities' means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society.
+- \ 'director' includes a member of the committee of management of an industrial and provident society. - \ 'securities' means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society.